CookieJarApps/scw-web-ext/README.md

 # Web-ext-scw

 Mozilla's web-ext command line tool with added support for SmartCookieWeb Preview and unnecessary code for desktop Firefox removed.
-Not endorsed by Mozilla in any way.
+Not endorsed by Mozilla in any way. web-ext must (currently) be uninstalled for this tool to install correctly.

 ## Documentation